bookschool/org/div/notes/Physical Science/14 Electromagnetic Waves/14 Electromagnetic Waves.md

 Radar stands for radio detection and ranging. **Radar** is a system that uses reflected microwaves to detect Objects and measure their distance and speed.
-To neasure distance, a radar device sends out microwaves hat reflect off an object.
+To measure distance, a radar device sends out microwaves that reflect off an object.
-The time it takes for the -effected waves to return is used to calculate the object's listance.
+The time it takes for the reflected waves to return is used to calculate the object's distance.

 To measure speed, a radar device uses the Doppler effect.
-For example, suppose a police radar gun ;ends out microwaves that reflect off a car.
+For example, suppose a police radar gun sends out microwaves that reflect off a car.
-Because the car is moving, the frequency of the reflected waves is different from the 'requency of the original waves.
-The difference in frequency is ised to calculate the car's speed.
+Because the car is moving, the frequency of the reflected waves is different from the frequency of the original waves.
+The difference in frequency is used to calculate the car's speed.

 **Complete the tasks below.**